GovStackWorkingGroup/bb-consent/spec/4-key-digital-functionalities.md

 * configuring Data Policies, requesting and signing Consent Agreements with Individuals;
 * viewing (reading, exporting) the Consent Agreements and relevant reports;
 * event-driven (opt-in or opt-out) subscription to (notifications of) changes in Consent Agreements;
-* logging and maintaining an auditable overview of all personal data transactions according to Consent Agreements as well as configuration versions.
+* logging and maintaining an auditable overview of all Personal Data transactions according to Consent Agreements as well as configuration versions.

 The table below summarises the key use cases identified for an organisation's Administrator.
-Organisations can be Data Consumers or Data Providers, i.e. the organisations legally delegated the responsibility for collecting consent for the systems handling personal data processing.
+Organisations can be Data Consumers or Data Providers, i.e. the organisations legally delegated the responsibility for collecting consent for the systems handling Personal Data processing.

 | **Consent use-cases**                                                                                                                                                          | **Link(s) to the UCS**                                                                                                                                                                                                                    |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |